 The Maori are the indigenous people of New Zealand.
 Students in this course receive a broad overview of contemporary Maori society, an introduction to history that informs current issues, basic Maori language skills, and first-hand experience with the marae as a special place.

-Movement and Culture (1 credit)
+Internship (1 credit)

 This program is open to all sophomores, juniors, and seniors in good academic and social standing with a minimum GPA of 2.5.
 Due to the challenging nature of study abroad, student academic and disciplinary records will be carefully screened.